atiyo/unbounded_gan/README.md

 interval (0,1), the derivatives of the L1 loss functions are the same as derivatives of the resulting loss functions from the [Wasserstein GAN (Arjovsky et al., 2017)](https://arxiv.org/abs/1701.07875).
 The Wasserstein GAN framework relies on the discriminator having Lipshitz constraints.
+We have not imposed any such constraints.
 This provides some heuristic basis for believing that the L1 loss functions above with a sigmoid output should fail to produce any decent results.
-Indeed, this is the case.
+Indeed, this is the case with numeric experiments.
 After 100 epochs of training on Fashion MNIST, we have the following:

 ![sigmoid_output](/a/raw/b/l1_output/output_99.jpg "Sigmoid
 output from discriminator")